 I named myself an Historical Entrepreneur.
 Under that title, I Give Lost Stories A Voice and Found Materials Fresh Form and Purpose.
 I share about these two endeavors and the stones on which they rest each week in THE STONEBRIDGE BLOG.

 We are in the midst of restoring our 1888 Richardsonian Victorian home, Maison Steinbuchel, located in Historic Midtown, Wichita, KS.
-This gives me a lot of subject matter for my “found item re-purposing” outlet.
+This gives me ample material for my “found item re-purposing” outlet.

 In 2015 I self-published my first book, a compilation of my father’s writings, who passed on in 2000.
 My BLOG includes snippets of stories from my own family heritage, as well as information on the family for whom our Historic Home is named.

-In my free time, I fly, enjoy family and friends both near and far, gardening and a regular date night with the love of my life.
+In my free time, I fly, enjoy family and friends both near and far, gardening and regular date nights with the love of my life.
 We are active members of Faith Community Church, Wichita.
 I am currently a member of the local Mission Aviation Advocate Wing, Kansas 99s, Experimental Aircraft Association and Women in Aviation.
-I just receviedof getting my tail wheel certification.
+My latest endeavor was earning a tail wheel certification. so that I can pilot the biplane when it is complete.

 The Reverend Doctor Charles David Cullen and I married forty plus years ago.
 We do not have children.
 However, we enjoy our nieces, nephews. their children and the many students my husband instructs in classical education.
 We also have a brood of cats that you may hear about from time to time.